sedostheatre/sedos.co.uk/input/news/2022-06-23-sedos-wins-two-noda-london-regional-awards.md

 **Sedos has won two NODA (National Operatic and Dramatic Association) London Regional Awards at the NODA AGM and Celebration day on 19 June 2022 at The Radlett Centre.
 Congratulations!**

-Our NOA London Regional winners are:
+Our NODA London Regional winners are:

 * The Pat Redhead Award for Best Drama: *[When the Rain Stops Falling](https://sedos.co.uk/shows/2022-when-the-rain-stops-falling)*
 * June King Memorial Trophy for Programme Design (Basic Class): *[The Musical of Musicals (The Musical)](https://sedos.co.uk/shows/2020-the-musical-of-musicals-the-musical)*